hiiico/vacation-planning-notifications/README.md

+Please run this API first!
-this API is @FeignClient for vacation_planning API
+This API is @FeignClient for vacation_planning API.